Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Preliminaries

 \section{Preliminaries}

-Before we can present our results, we need to introduce some notations and definitions.
+Before we can present our results, we need to introduce some notation and definitions.
 Recall that a phylogenetic tree is a connected, acyclic graph, where the leaves are bijectively labelled by some set $X$ of species, which are also often called taxa.
-If such a tree has the additional property that all internal nodes have degree 3, it is called {\em binary unrooted}, and if all internal nodes have degree 3 except for one specified root node $\rho$ of degree 2, the tree is called {\em binary rooted}.
-Throughout this paper, when we refer to trees, we always mean binary phylogenetic trees, and we always specify whether we are referring to rooted or unrooted ones.
-When we write $T^u$, this notation refers to an unrooted binary phylogenetic tree, whereas $T^r$ always refers to a rooted binary phylogenetic tree.
-In both cases, when we refer to the size of a tree, we mean the number $n = |X|$ of taxa, i.e. the number of leaves of the tree under consideration.
-Note that a rooted tree can also be turned into an unrooted tree by suppressing the root node $\rho$, i.e. by deleting $\rho$ and the two edges adjacent to it and re-connecting the two resulting degree-2 vertices with a new edge.
+A \emph{rooted} phylogenetic tree is a phylogenetic tree with a designated root node $\rho$.
+In biology, \emph{binary} phylogenetic trees are of particular importance.
+A phylogenetic tree is called \emph{unrooted binary} if all internal nodes have degree 3.
+It is called \emph{rooted binary} if all internal nodes have degree 3 except for one specified root node $\rho$ of degree 2.
+Throughout this paper, we always specify whether we are referring to rooted or unrooted trees.
+When we write $T^u$, this notation refers to an unrooted phylogenetic tree, whereas $T^r$ always refers to a rooted phylogenetic tree.
+In both cases, when we refer to the size of a tree, we mean the number $n = |X|$ of taxa, i.e., the number of leaves of the tree under consideration.
+Note that a rooted tree can also be turned into an unrooted tree by abolishing the designation of a specified root node.
+In case of binary phylogenetic trees, a rooted tree can be turned into an unrooted tree by suppressing the root node $\rho$, i.e., by deleting $\rho$ and the two edges adjacent to it and re-connecting the two resulting degree-2 vertices with a new edge.
 We subsequently elaborate how turning a rooted tree into an unrooted one can change the various diversity indices.

 In biodiversity conservation, the {\em phylogenetic diversity} of a set of species plays an important role.
 This concept captures how diverse or different a set of species is.
-Mathematically, this requires the trees under consideration to come with edge lengths (e.g. representing evolutionary time since the last common ancestor or substitution rates).
-Therefore, we assume all edges in the trees to have edge lengths assigned to them, and we denote the length of an edge $e$ as $\lambda_e$.
+Mathematically, this requires the trees under consideration to come with edge lengths (e.g., representing evolutionary time since the last common ancestor or substitution rate).
+Therefore, we assume all edges in the trees to have positive edge lengths assigned to them, and we denote the length of an edge $e$ as $\lambda_e$.
 Moreover, recall that a rooted tree is called {\em ultrametric} if the path lengths from all leaves to the root are identical.
 Here, the path lengths are calculated as the sum of all edge lengths on the path from a leaf to the root.
-The concept of ultrametric trees is also often referred to as {\em molecular clock} in biology.
+The concept of ultrametric trees is also often referred to as the {\em molecular clock hypothesis} in biology.
+Note, however, that throughout this paper we do not assume ultrametricity unless stated otherwise.

 We are now in the position to formally define phylogenetic diversity, or $PD$ for short.